lmbrt/angular-base/README.md

 Both of these are tied to the edit sub-view and can be activated.
 Note that the activation is recursive.
 First the edit sub-view is intialized and then the summary/billing sub-sub-view is initialized.
 There is no reason another level of controllers couldn't be utilized here either.

+*Note:* All sub-views within a controller should have the same prefix.
+In the example above, both summary and billing must be under the view.edit. sub-view.

 ### Implementation

 The basis for implementing sub-views is based on angular's routeParams and the ability to disable reloadOnSearch in the routeProvider.
 Basically, a query string parameter drives the activate view.
 To switch views, the query string is updated and the controller listens to the $routeUpdate event.
 Because switching views is driven by changing the URL, all